 Brooktree is fantastic!
 My kids are in 4th and 5th grade and they have excellent dedicated teachers.
 Academics are challenging but not overwhelming.
 The principal is involved and knows the students.
 Berryessa schools are also well-regarded for students with IEPs or special needs.
 We love Brooktree!

 Brooktree Elementary School is a public elementary school in San Jose.
-The principal of Brooktree Elementary School is Joann Vaars and can be contacted at email@example.com.
-471 students attend Brooktree Elementary School and identify primarily as Multiracial; Asian; and White, non-Hispanic.
+The principal of Brooktree Elementary School is Joann Vaars, whose e-mail is firstname.lastname@example.org.
+471 children attend Brooktree Elementary School and identify as Multiracial; Asian; and White, non-Hispanic.
 46% of the Brooktree Elementary School students are "limited in English proficiency."
-35% of the 471 students here get reduced lunch prices.
-The student to teacher ratio at Brooktree Elementary School is 19:1.
+35% of the 471 students here have subsidized lunches.
+The ratio of students to teachers at Brooktree Elementary School is 19:1.
 Northwood Elementary School is one of the nearest elementary schools.

 - Computer arts

 - Rock climbing

 |Students eligible for free or reduced-price lunch program||35%||34%|

 My daughter is now in her 5th grade year and all her teachers have been oustanding!!
 Her reading skills have improved every year.
 Front staff is very professional and so are the teachrts.
 It had been a great experience for both my daughter and as a parent.